disease-maps/disease-maps.github.io/pages/projects/vignette_5.md

 permalink: /isd-vig5/
 ---

-# Step-by-step guide to reproduce the application *"IL26 rescues the expression of TSLP, CCL20 and IL33 in AD keratinocytes under dupilumab treatment"*
+# Step-by-step guide to reproduce the application *"IL26 rescues the expression of TSLP and CCL20 in AD keratinocytes under dupilumab treatment"*

 ### 1. Obtaining the protein expression data